Generic Name: chlorambucil (klor AM bue sil)

 Taking chlorambucil may increase your risk of developing other types of cancer.
 Talk to your doctor about your specific risk.

 Do not use chlorambucil if you are pregnant.
-It could harm the unborn baby.
-Use effective birth control to prevent pregnancy during treatment.
-Tell your doctor if you miss a menstrual period.
+It could harm the unborn baby or cause birth defects.
+Use effective birth control to prevent pregnancy while you are using chlorambucil.

 How should I take chlorambucil?

 You must remain under the care of a doctor while you are using chlorambucil.

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Your doctor may occasionally change your dose.
 Use the medicine exactly as directed.

 Chlorambucil is usually taken for 3 to 6 weeks.
 Follow your doctor's dosing instructions very carefully.

 Chlorambucil can increase your risk of bleeding or infection.
 You will need frequent medical tests.
 Your cancer treatments may be delayed based on the results.

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.